DataDog/documentation/content/en/containers/guide/docker-deprecation.md

 ---
 title: Docker Deprecation in Kubernetes
-kind: documentation

 aliases:
  - /agent/guide/docker-deprecation
 ---

 Kubernetes is deprecating Docker as a runtime starting after version 1.20, and some cloud providers have deprecated Docker in their images.

 - AKS 1.19 [deprecated Docker and uses containerd by default][1].